danaolcott/stm8/README.md

 library / adc
 -------------
 A project that uses the STM8 Standard Library to read a temperature sensor and output the results to an LCD.
+This project also initializes the DAC output and routes the output to a GPIO pin to generate sound on a speaker.
+The sound is a simple squarewave.

 library / blink
 ---------------